theodorewahle/panoptes/README.md

-# panoptes

-# This is our security video platform!
+# panoptes: the highly-searchable security video service

 Right now, we have: